Ocular Migraines & Visual Migraines: What's the Difference?

 A blind spot that slowly migrates across your visual field

 The symptoms of a visual migraine typically affect both eyes and last 30 minutes or less.
 A migraine headache may occur shortly after the symptoms of a visual migraine subside or no headache may occur.

 If you're experiencing a blind spot or other visual disturbance and you're not sure if it's an ocular migraine or a visual migraine, then cover one eye at a time.
 If the visual disturbance is occurring in just one eye, it's likely that it's an ocular migraine.
 If it affects both eyes, it's probably a visual migraine.

-But don't take chances.
-If you suddenly experience any sort of blind spot in your field of vision, call or consult an eye doctor immediately to determine if it's harmless or possibly a sign of something more serious, such as a retinal detachment.
+Don't take chances.
+If you suddenly experience any sort of blind spot in your field of vision, call or consult your optometrist immediately to determine if it's harmless or possibly a sign of something more serious, such as a retinal detachment.